DSB2004/move_37_code_challenge/docs/api/option.md

 #### `POST /`

-Allow user to add new option to an existing pool
+Allow user to add new options to an existing pool

 **Request Body:**